Early Childhood Covid-19 Policies and Procedures

 - Educators will monitor themselves and their families for new or worsening symptoms such as: fever, cough, shortness of breath, new loss of taste or smell, fatigue, irritability, etc.

-We will offer opportunities to connect with educators via phone call or email as we know the importance of parent/teacher team communication.
+We know the importance of parent/teacher team communication.
 We want to have a chance to celebrate new skills, problem solve any challenges that your child may be having, and get to know your family!
 We recognize that typical drop off/pick up communication will be limited, but we know team communication is essential for success!
-Phone conversations may be done through Sign Up Genius.
+We will be relying heavily on the free Remind app.
+Educators will be using this app to let you know of any change in our drop off or pick up practice and to connect with parents through photos and messages.
 In addition:

 - Monthly newsletter will be emailed with current information.